Stuart Roy BSc(Hons) MSc PGDTech CEng FRINA

 Technical Support for Yacht & Powerboat Projects

-Thank you for visiting my new web site for 2014.
+Thank you for visiting my web site.

 I have been involved in the design and technology of yachts and powerboats since the early 1970s.
 This experience is supported by both academic and professional qualifications including an honours degree in Ship Science and a masters degree in Manufacturing Management & Technology.